hyx0329/archlinux-allwinner-h616/PKGBUILDs/README.md

 *All other linux packages can be cross compiled in the same way as well.*

-*header package will fail and it's expected :)* well the script is updated to make sure the header package will NOT be built when `CROSS_COMPILE` is set.
+*header package may fail and it's expected :)* well the script is updated to make sure the header package will NOT be built when `CROSS_COMPILE` is set.
 If it's required, build it on your arm device.

 ## hciattach-opi

-Currently UWE5622 needs special care to enable both WiFi and bluetooth.
-This package is the tool to enable bluetooth.
+This is the necessary glue driver to enable UWE5622's bluetooth on Linux.
+Copied from OPi's repo.

-After building and installing of the package, enable and start the service `hciattach-opi@ttyBT0` to enable bluetooth at boot.
+After building and installing of the package, enable and start the service `hciattach-opi@ttyBT0` to enable bluetooth device at boot.

 If bluetoothctl complains org.bluez.Error.NotReady, check the rfkill status, and unblock the device if necessary.
 The default state is blocked.
-`hciN`(N for an integer) is the working bluetooth device, and bluez only use `hciN`.
+BTW `hciN`(N for an integer) is the actual working bluetooth device interface, and bluez only use `hciN`.